HackRVA/badge2024/README.md

 But to build the simulator, you will need a C compiler for your computer.
 The simulator relies on SDL2 for graphics and keyboard/mouse/game controller support, so you will need to install SDL2.
-For images, libpng is needed.  ("apt-get install sdl2-dev" package on Debian based distros, libpng is usually already present, on Mac, "brew install sdl2" and "brew install libpng").
+For images, libpng is needed.  ("apt-get install libsdl2-dev" package on Debian based distros, libpng-dev is usually already present, on Mac, "brew install sdl2" and "brew install libpng").

 ### Visual Studio Code Setup